 Your child may complain of having the sensation of bugs crawling on them and may twist and turn in bed seeking comfort.

-Some children may not even notice that they are uncomfortable, but they experience poor sleep as a result.
+Some children may not even notice that they are uncomfortable, but they experience poor sleep.
 In case your toddler experience this, see a doctor asap for treatment.

 How to help a toddler with sleep disturbances

 There are several ways you can help your toddler have enough sleep.
 When you are setting up their bed routine, make sure you do the following: